Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Unbalanced Triangle Detection and Related Problems

-In \autoref{example:cyclic-guarded-hard}, we are able to use a triangle listing hypothesis because the variables of the cycle in $Q_1$ are free.
+In \autoref{example:cyclic-guarded-hard}, we can use a triangle listing hypothesis because the variables of the cycle in $Q_1$ are free.
 However, there exist similar examples where some of these variables are existential.
 In these cases, we can use a similar argument if we start from triangle detection instead of triangle listing.
 This leads us to introduce the following hypothesis.

 \begin{description} \item[Vertex-Unbalanced Triangle Detection (\UTD{}) Hypothesis] For any $\alpha\in(0,1]$, determining whether there exists a triangle in a tripartite graph with $|V_3|=n$ and $|V_1|=|V_2|=\Theta(n^\alpha)$ has no algorithm running in time $O(n^{1+\alpha})$. \end{description}